Reserved and internal-use IP addresses in Google Cloud (GCP)

 As with other cloud providers, it is generally safer to size subnets larger than the theoretical minimum.

-The usable IP calculator above accounts for Google Cloud’s reserved addresses and shows how many IPs are actually available for your workloads.
+The usable IP calculator above accounts for Google Cloud’s reserved addresses and shows how many IPs are actually available.

 Internal-use addresses in Google Cloud

-In addition to reserving IP addresses inside each subnet, Google Cloud also relies on well-known internal and link-local IP addresses that are required for platform services and instance functionality.
+In addition to reserved addresses inside each subnet, Google Cloud relies on well-known link-local and platform-managed IP addresses required for instance and service functionality.

-These addresses are not part of your subnet, but access to them is often required for virtual machines and managed services to function correctly.
+These addresses are not part of your subnet, but access to them is often required.

-Care should be taken when configuring firewall rules, routes, or network appliances to avoid unintentionally blocking access to these addresses.
+Care should be taken when configuring firewall rules, custom routes, or network appliances to avoid unintentionally blocking them.

 169.254.169.254 — Google Cloud metadata server